andrewjw/site/_posts/2009-04-08-building-better-web-services-with-django-part-1.md

         else:
             return {"status": "failed"}

 This really cuts down on the code you need to write, but this view only handles JSON as its input and output.
-Next we need to parse the <tt>Accept</tt> headers and return an ordered list of content types so we can choose the preferred option.
-No need to reinvent the wheel, so we just pull some code from <a href="http://www.djangosnippets.org/snippets/1042/">djangosnippets.org</a>.
+Next we need to parse the `Accept` headers and return an ordered list of content types so we can choose the preferred option.
+No need to reinvent the wheel, so we just pull some code from [djangosnippets.org](http://www.djangosnippets.org/snippets/1042/).

 All the parts are in place now, and in my next post we'll create a decorator which takes these parts ands puts them together.